Poland hammered on women's rights in EU debate

 Already a member?

-All EU countries have signed it, but not all have ratified it, and Poland's right-wing government, earlier this year, said it might exit the accord, in an issue which remains unresolved.
+All EU countries have signed it, but not all have ratified it, while Poland's right-wing government, earlier this year, said it might exit the accord, in a question which remains open.

-But Dalli pledged that if, by mid-2021, the EU still faced shortcomings in this area, then she would propose a "legal initiative ... to reach the same objectives as the Istanbul Convention".
+But Dalli pledged that if, by mid-2021, the EU still faced shortcomings in this area, then the commission would propose a "legal initiative ... to reach the same objectives as the Istanbul Convention".

-And she would propose making violence against women a "eurocrime", she added, referring to an area such as terrorism and human trafficking, where the EU sets minimum penalties for the whole bloc.
+And she would propose making violence against women a "eurocrime", Dalli added, referring to designated offences, such as terrorism and human trafficking, where the EU sets minimum penalties for the whole bloc.

+Manon Aubry, a French left-wing MEP, read out a list of 86 women in Wednesday's debate, who were killed at home by their partner or ex in France in 2020, in what Dalli also called "barbarism versus civilisation".

+But the problem with Poland came to the fore when Sylwia Spurek, a Polish Green MEP, said:

 "There are still countries in the European Union that call the fight for women's rights an 'ideology'.
-They use tradition, religion, and protection of family as an excuse," Sylwia Spurek, a Polish Green MEP, said in Wednesday's debate, referring to her own nation.
+They use tradition, religion, and protection of family as an excuse".

-Manon Aubry, a French left-wing MEP, read out a list of 86 women who were killed at home by their partner or ex in France in 2020, in what Dalli, the commissioner, called "barbarism versus civilisation".

 Meanwhile, women's rights protests continued in Poland this week, following a Polish Constitutional Court ruling in October, which made almost all abortions illegal.